 Kittens should not leave the breeder until they are at least 12 weeks old.
 They need this time with their mother and siblings to learn socialisation and wait until they have had at least two of their vaccinations.

 Always get guarantees in writing and always leave a paper trail.

-The coat of the Maine Coon is silken but not as thick as other longhaired breeds; it benefits from a daily groom to get rid of loose hairs, it only takes 5-10 minutes and will keep it tangle-free and beautiful.
+The coat of the Maine Coon is silken but not as thick as other longhaired breeds; but benefits from a daily groom to get rid of loose hairs, it only takes 5-10 minutes and will keep it tangle-free and beautiful.
 Most cats do not need a bath.

 Maine Coons are very adaptable and will be happy with single-person homes or in families, with or without other animals, providing the animals are accepting of cats.